asduser/app-version-manager/demos/4-removed-keys-collection/README.md

 2. Update page.
 3. Set each person into the localStorage.
 4. Execute `build.bat`.
-5. Update page & open console -> all data will have been cleared except 'person2'.
+5. Update page & open console -> 'person1' & 'person3' users will be removed, cause they were listed in `forceRemoveKeys` array.